dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/ASM - Assembly Language (and related).md

 	- Most instructions, the first specified register stores the result
 	- add
 	- sub
+	- mul
+		- unsigned multiply
 	- imul
+		- signed multiply
+	- div
+		- 10/3 = 3 (rounded down)
+		- special instruction that can divide 128-bit dividend by a 64-bit divisor while storing both the quotient and the remainder - using only one register as an operand
+			- `rax = rdx:rax / reg`
+			- `rdx = remainder`
+				- `rdx:rax` means that `rdx` will be the upper 64-bits of the 128-bit dividend and `rax` will be the lower 64-bits of the 128-bit dividend
+			- You must be careful about what is in `rdx` and `rax` before you call `div`
+				```asm
+				; 64-bit division example (I had to claude.ai this...
+Makes sense though!)
+				mov rax, 1000000 ; Dividend
+				xor rdx, rdx ; Clear rdx
+				mov rcx, 42 ; Divisor
+				div rcx ; Divides rdx:rax by rcx
+				;Result: rax = quotient, rdx = remainder
+				```
+			- Note that `rdx` here is the remainder, aka, the modulo (`%`) result.
+And `rax` would be the result of the division that took place (rounded down!)
+			- MODULO continued (examples with a faster operation method - apparently using `div` is slow)
+				- "if we have `x & y`, and `y` is a power of 2, such as `2^n`, the result will be the lower `n` bits of `x`."
+				- "Therefore, we can use the lower register byte access to efficiently implement modulo"
+					- For example, if we had to solve this:
+						```asm
+						rax = rdi % 256
+						rbx = rsi % 65536
+						```
+					- 2 ^ 8 = 256, so the lowest byte (8-bit).
+Which for `rdi` would be `dil`
+					- 2 ^ 16 = 65536, so the lowest 16-bit of `rsi` would be `si`
+						```asm
+						.intel_syntax noprefix
+						.global _start
+						_start:
+						mov rax, 0
+						mov rbx, 0 # I did this just to clear both registers..
+Probably not needed?
+						mov al, dil # moving the lowest 8-bit of rdi into the lowest 8-bit of rax
+						mov bx, si
+						```
+					- And that's that!
 	- inc
 	- dec
 	- neg